pytest-dev/pytest/doc/en/reference/plugin_list.rst

      *status*: N/A,
      *requires*: N/A

      A pytest plugin for idapython.
-Allows a pytest setup to run tests outside and inside IDA in an automated manner by runnig pytest inside IDA and by mocking idapython api
+Allows a pytest setup to run tests outside and inside IDA in an automated manner by running pytest inside IDA and by mocking idapython api

   :pypi:`pytest-idempotent`
      *last release*: Nov 26, 2021,